 General construction induction

-The General Construction Induction card, formally known as a blue card, is intended to provide new and existing building and construction industry workers with the introductory understanding and knowledge needed to commence or continue work within the building and construction industry.
+The General Construction Induction card, formerly known as a blue card, is intended to provide new and existing building and construction industry workers with the introductory understanding and knowledge needed to commence or continue work within the building and construction industry.

 The Work Health and Safety Regulation 2011 (PDF, 2.53 MB)